+35725368683

 Resealing is the recognition of a foreign probate document by the Cyprus court.
 It concerns cases where a non-Cyprus resident has retained or acquired assets in Cyprus which form part of his/her estate at death.

-Through this procedure, the documents are “re-sealed” in Cyprus, and an administrator is appointed by the Court to arrange for the assets to be distributed.
+Through this procedure, the documents are “re-sealed” in Cyprus, and the court appoints an administrator to distribute the assets.

 Frequently asked questions